awkena/qrlabelr/README.md

 # Create Plot Labels Easily With qrlabelr

 A no-frills open-source solution for designing print-ready labels affixed with QR codes. '**`qrlabelr`**' is an R package that features '**EasyQrlabelr**', a 'shiny' app that simplifies the complicated process of plot label design for non-R users.
 It also offers easily 'customizable' functions that enable label generation outside the 'shiny' app.
 It generates plot labels that are compatible with the widely used digital data collection mobile app, Field Book.
-Our software builds on the foundation of an existing open-source program, '`(baRcodeR)`' to offer more flexibility in plot label creation steps; guarantees true string fidelity after QR encoding; and provides faster label generation to users.
+Our software builds on the foundation of an existing open-source program, `('baRcodeR')` to offer more flexibility in plot label creation steps; guarantees true string fidelity after QR encoding; and provides faster label generation to users.

 Submit bug reports and feature suggestions, or track changes on the [issues page](https://github.com/awkena/qrlabelr/issues).